IBA Board

 Lauran Vermue runs the Coöperatieve Nederlandse Bessentelers (Cooperative of Dutch Blackcurrant Growers).
 This cooperative was founded in the mid 1980’s.
 Today, it consists of nearly 20 member farms in the southwestern part of the Netherlands.
 All farms grow blackcurrants in combination with other agricultural crops (e.g. potatoes) and fruit (apples, pears).
 Their blackcurrants are mostly processed for food ingredients such as soft drinks.

-As part of the IBA Board, Franz brings a key customer perspective to the IBA’s strategic development.
+Anna Ralph is the Managing Director of Pixley Berries (Juice) Ltd. As part of the the blackcurrant business for more than 10 years, she brings a customer perspective to the IBA’s strategic development.